bodo-ai/Bodo/docs_new/docs/file_io.md

 ### Prerequisites

 In addition to ``sqlalchemy``, install ``cx_oracle`` and Oracle instant client driver.
-If you're using Bodo in a conda environment:
+If you are using Bodo in a conda environment:

 ```shell
 conda install cx_oracle -c conda-forge
 ```

-If you've installed Bodo using pip:
+If you have installed Bodo using pip:

 ```shell
 pip install cx-Oracle